fkchang/opal-irb/README.md

 * have it automatically know when a complete ruby expression is there instead of multi line mode like irb -- CLOSE ENOUGH 6/21/2013 via jqconsole
 * Make a gem - DONE 6/23/2013 1st for use in opal-inspector
 * Hook into smalltalk style object browser for opal that I plan to write - STARTED
-* Some demos to show how convenient it can be
+* Some demos to show how convenient it can be - DONE 7/19/2013 - you tube video overview
-* Add more irb functionality
+* Add more irb/pry functionality
 * Make embeddable in any app
 * print out inspect in ruby format
 * Rails plugin